hbk619/swagger-doc/README.md

 Swagger Doc
 ========

+## WORK IN PROGRESS

+It's all very hard coded and not well named as this is draft 1 and I'm learning SBT/Scala as I go.

+## Intro

 This project allows you to generate swagger json from Akka Http tests.
 It's inspired by https://github.com/kodemaniak/akka-http-restdoc which creates some generic documentation from your tests.